nnja/python/website/content/03-intermediate-python/50-libraries-modules/10-standard-library.md

 ### The Standard Library

-There are some great libraries included with Python that you'll probably end up seeing or using frequently. `sys` provides system-specific parameters and functions, such as `exit()`. `os` has miscellaneous operating system interfaces, and provides the excellent `os.path` submodule for handling file paths on any operating system. `math` gives you all the advanced math function. `json` is an easy-to-use json parser and encoder.
+There are some great libraries included with Python that you'll probably end up seeing or using frequently. `sys` provides system-specific parameters and functions, such as `exit()`. `os` has miscellaneous operating system interfaces, and provides the excellent `os.path` submodule for handling file paths on any operating system. `math` gives you all the advanced math functions. `json` is an easy-to-use json parser and encoder.
 Python even gives you built-in libraries for database access, logging, internet protocols, multimedia, debugging, and even libraries for extending Python itself.
 The full list of standard libraries can be found in the [Python documentation](https://docs.python.org/3/library/).

 As a quick example, let's look at Python's `datetime` library.
 You can easily make a `datetime` object that represents any given point in time.
 For example: